Top 12 Storage Engineer Skills to Put on Your Resume

 2. NAS (Network Attached Storage)

-NAS (Network Attached Storage) is a dedicated file storage device connected to a network, allowing multiple users and heterogeneous client devices to retrieve and store data from a centralized disk capacity.
-It operates at the file level and is optimized for ease of access, scalability, and data sharing.
+NAS is a dedicated file storage device on a network, allowing many users and client systems to store and retrieve data from a centralized pool.
+It serves files over protocols like SMB and NFS and is built for easy access, data sharing, and straightforward scaling.

 Why It's Important